HeatherHillers/qfield_vegetation_monitoring/demo1_hello/README.md

 ### A Loader

-The Loader waits until the pluginButton is clicked to load your plugincomponent, which will contain the main widget.
+The Loader waits until the pluginButton is clicked to load your d1_plugin_component, which will contain the main widget.

 ### The Plugin component

-plugincomponent.qml is pretty much equivalent to the main dialog in most QGIS plugins.
-This is loaded and opened by the Loader in vegetation_monitoring.qml when the pluginButton is clicked.
+d1_plugin_component.qml is pretty much equivalent to the main dialog in most QGIS plugins.
+This is loaded and opened by the Loader in demo1_hello.qml when the pluginButton is clicked.

 ### Log Messages